• Summary

 SPONSOR: Paulin

-TITLE OF BILL: An act to amend the public health law, in relation to authorizing certain patients to use medical cannabis at certain health care facili- ties PURPOSE OR GENERAL IDEA OF BILL: This bill ensures that terminally ill patients in hospitals and nursing homes can access and utilize medical cannabis, in accordance with state law.
+PURPOSE OR GENERAL IDEA OF BILL: This bill ensures that terminally ill patients in hospitals and nursing homes can access and utilize medical cannabis, in accordance with state law.
 It establishes a framework for the appropriate and regulated use of medical cannabis in healthcare facilities.
 SUMMARY OF PROVISIONS: Section one amends article 28 of the public health law by adding a new section 2832 to allow for medical cannabis access in health care facili- ties for terminally ill patients with a valid medical cannabis certif- ication.
 Section two provides for the effective date.
 JUSTIFICATION: Medical cannabis has shown to provide significant relief for patients who are suffering from chronic pain, nausea, anxiety, and other symptoms commonly considered a consequence of terminal illness.
 Additionally, medical cannabis aids in reducing reliance on opioids, increases appe- tite and relaxation, and, ultimately, can enhance quality of life under palliative care 1.
 Despite research and studies on these benefits, several terminally ill patients. in healthcare settings all across New York State are currently unable to access or utilize medical cannabis.
 This bill closes the gap by allowing for safe, regulated use of medical cannabis in hospitals and nursing homes.
 This bill, modeled after "Ryan's Law" implemented in California, strives towards striking a balance between compassionate care and responsible administration, ensuring compliance with other state legislation and respect for patients who are suffering and willing to utilize medical cannabis to ease their pain.
 Simply, this bill ensures that people who are terminally ill can utilize medicine which is legal in New York State, and which might alleviate their pain and suffering.
 1. Therapeutic Effects of Cannabis and Cannabinoids - The Health Effects of Cannabis and Cannabinoids - NCBI Bookshelf PRIOR LEGISLATIVE HISTORY: New bill.
 FISCAL IMPLICATIONS FOR STATE AND LOCAL GOVERNMENTS: None anticipated.
-EFFECTIVE DATE: This act will take effect immediately.
+EFFECTIVE DATE: This act will take effect on the ninetieth day after it shall have become a law.

 Go to top